aseemsavio/Biblia-Sacra-Vulgata/documentation/api-docs/api-doc-v1.0.0.md

   {
     "chapter": 117,
     "verse": 2,
-    "textEn": "Let Israel now say: For he is good, for his mercy is forever.", "textLa": "Dicat nunc Israel quoniam bonus: quoniam in sæculum misericordia eius."
+    "text": "Let Israel now say: For he is good, for his mercy is forever."
   },
   {
     "chapter": 117,
     "verse": 3,
-    "textEn": "Let the house of Aaron now say: For his mercy is forever.", "textLa": "Dicat nunc domus Aaron: quoniam in sæculum misericordia eius."
+    "text": "Let the house of Aaron now say: For his mercy is forever."
   },
   {
     "chapter": 117,
     "verse": 4,
-    "textEn": "Let those who fear the Lord now say: For his mercy is forever.", "textLa": "Dicant nunc qui timent Dominum: quoniam in sæculum misericordia eius."
+    "text": "Let those who fear the Lord now say: For his mercy is forever."
   },
   {
     "chapter": 117,
     "verse": 5,
-    "textEn": "In my tribulation, I called upon the Lord.
-And the Lord heeded me with generosity.", "textLa": "De tribulatione invocavi Dominum: et exaudivit me in latitudine Dominus."
+    "text": "In my tribulation, I called upon the Lord.
+And the Lord heeded me with generosity."
   },
   {
     "chapter": 117,
     "verse": 6,
-    "textEn": "The Lord is my helper.
-I will not fear what man can do to me.", "textLa": "Dominus mihi adiutor: non timebo quid faciat mihi homo."
+    "text": "The Lord is my helper.
+I will not fear what man can do to me."
   },
   {
     "chapter": 117,
     "verse": 7,
-    "textEn": "The Lord is my helper.
-And I will look down upon my enemies.", "textLa": "Dominus mihi adiutor: et ego despiciam inimicos meos."
+    "text": "The Lord is my helper.
+And I will look down upon my enemies."
   },
   {
     "chapter": 117,
     "verse": 8,
-    "textEn": "It is good to trust in the Lord, rather than to trust in man.", "textLa": "Bonum est confidere in Domino, quam confidere in homine:"
+    "text": "It is good to trust in the Lord, rather than to trust in man."
   }
 ]
 ```